Would you like to start your first project that includes the generation of a high-quality reference genome?

 All samples must be shipped on dry ice or in a dry shipper.
 Please make sure that they refill at borders/often.
 Be careful on the regulation of non-EU countries in Europe.

-Do you wish to learn what metadata you need to submit with your sample in order to register it with ERGA as an ERGA Satellite genome?
-This is the ERGA Reduced manifest.
+Do you wish to learn what metadata you need to submit with your sample in order to register it with ERGA as an ERGA Community genome?
+This is the ERGA sample manifest.
 Fields marked in bold are the mandatory variables.

 k.
 ENA mandatory fields: